 Formatting is not preserved for paragraphs with automatic numbering.

-As a workaround, you can create a table with two columns and however many rows you require by clicking Insert > Table.
+As a workaround, you can create a table with two columns and as many rows you require by clicking on Insert > Table.

 In the first column, insert your numbers.
 In the second column, insert your formatted text.

-You can then remove the table border by right clicking on the table, clicking Table Properties and setting the Table Border to 0pt (highlighted red in the screenshot below).
+You can then remove the table border by right-clicking on the table, clicking on Table Properties and setting the Table Border to 0pt (highlighted red in the screenshot below).